meshtastic/meshtastic/website/docs/software/device/remote-admin.md

 ## Remotely administering your node

-Now that both your local node and the remote node contain your secret admin channel key, you can do things like this:
+Now that both your local node and the remote node contain your secret admin channel key, you can do things like:

 Get the node list from the local node: